Laney College learning communities are programs designed to promote student success.

 Restoring Our Communities

-Restoring Our Communities (ROC) is a program designed by formerly incarcerated people to serve formerly incarcerated and justice systems impacted students.
-ROC features a pathways model to support students in career technical education and 4-year transfer pathways.
+Restoring Our Communities (ROC) is an academic support program designed by formerly incarcerated people to serve formerly incarcerated students.
+ROC provides a safe space for students and features a pathways model to support students in obtaining a Career Technical Education certificate/degree, an academic AA/AS degree, and/or transfer to four-year universities.